-I’m Katie, a third-year PhD student studying health communication (interpersonal communication between an individual and healthcare professionals) at the University of East Anglia (UEA), UK.
+I’m Katie, a third-year PhD student in Linguistics studying health communication – interpersonal communication between an individual and healthcare professionals – at the University of East Anglia (UEA), UK.

 I was born in Kagoshima, Japan.
 After studying Linguistics at Tokyo Woman’s Christian University, I worked for a software company in Tokyo.
 Although I had always nurtured a childhood dream of living overseas, in my twenties I was far too busy with long hours of work as an accountant, and the years went by rather quickly!

 In 2013, when I was 33, I attended the renowned Institut Villa Pierrefeu in Montreux, Switzerland to study International Protocol.
 The year after that, I resumed my stay in Switzerland to study with them further.
 There, what fascinated me the most was a session on intercultural communication skills.
 Combining some knowledge of linguistics from my previous studies, I became more aware of miscommunication in intercultural settings and enhanced self-awareness of how we transfer messages while incorporating cultural perspectives.

 In 2015, I decided to start my full-time studies in Intercultural Communication at UEA.
 The following year, integrating all of my experience with a new direction, I started to pursue Health Communication for my PhD studies.
 I use qualitative methodologies, Interactional Sociolinguistics and Ethnography to look at real-life interactions between patients and physicians.

-Here, my blog has been devoted to recording my PhD activities and fieldwork and sharing my ruminations on communication, culture and language, and some tips to hone your communication skills.
+Here, my blog has been devoted to documenting my PhD journey and sharing my ruminations on communication, culture and language, and some tips to hone your communication skills.
 I also love cooking and baking!
 My PhD diary is almost always updated with food pictures.

 Thank you for visiting my blog!